FalconEthics/i3wm-Pro/README.md

     - `chmod +x setup.sh`
     - `./setup.sh`

-Copy the Polybar files from this repository to your Polybar configuration directory (`~/.config/polybar/`) by executing the following command in the installed directory:

-    cp polybar/* ~/.config/polybar/

 Launch Polybar with the "grayblocks" theme by running the following command:

     bash ~/.config/polybar/launch.sh --grayblocks

-Copy the Rofi files from this repository to your Rofi configuration directory (`~/.config/rofi`) by executing the following command in the installed directory:

-    cp rofi/* ~/.config/rofi/

 - Install Lxappearance by running the following command depending on your distribution:
     - For Ubuntu or Debian: `sudo apt install lxappearance`